Mathorga/behema/README.md

 ## How to use
 ### Header files
-Once the installation is complete you can include the library by `#include <liath/liath.h>` and directly use every function in the packages you compiled.<br/>
+Once the installation is complete you can include the library by `#include <hal/hal.h>` and directly use every function in the packages you compiled.<br/>

 ### Linking
-During linking you can specify `-lliath` in order to link the compiled functions.
+During linking you can specify `-lhal` in order to link the compiled functions.

 ## TODO
 Neurons competition for synapses